thadUra/Discord-Trading-Alert-Bot/README.md

 # Discord-Trading-Alert-Bot

-Discord bot made with the discord.js library:
+Discord bot made with the discord.js library in node.js:
   - reads commands from text channels using prefix
   - displays trading alerts for opening and closing trades
   - alerts compatible for stocks, options, and futures trades